demsks/CSCI2961/Lab2.md

 I choose to give the class repository an MIT license to allow the teacher, or whomever, to reference the work.

-## (9) I plan on altering something on Hack-rpi or Rcos.
+## (9) I plan on working with something from Rcos.
 The users will be students, staculty, and staff here on campus.
 I was specifically interested in the BettereteBinder project as it will give students a means to store and share notes, handouts, and past exams.
 The license currently used by the software is MIT, so if I did decide to work on it, I would choose to keep the MIT license.

 ## (10) Choose 5 projects from links provided and create a table giving the website, whether a license is present, and the type of license.